SUPScientist/supscientist.github.io/_posts/2023-02-09-hawkeyeCitSci.md

 categories: research
 ---

-We are beginning a citizen/community science project as part of the SeaHawk/HawkEye ocean color remote sensing mission.
+We have launched a participatory science project as part of the SeaHawk/HawkEye ocean color remote sensing mission.
 For more information on the broader mission, please visit [SeaHawk/HawkEye Ocean Color Remote Sensing](../seahawk).

 ![Flyer for SeaHawk/HawkEye Citizen Science Project](../assets/img/SeaHawk HawkEye informational flyer.png "SeaHawk/HawkEye Citizen Science Project")